The Clan Elves of the Bitterroot series

 Jelani nodded.
 “And the horse He rode in on.”

-Jelani’s story continues into THE ELF CHILD, THE ELF MAGE (just released), and continuing next year with THE ELF GUARDIAN.
+Jelani’s story continues into THE ELF CHILD, THE ELF MAGE and THE ELF GUARDIAN.
 Reviews and books are available at the DFP site, at Amazon.com, Barnes and Noble.com and many other bookselling locations, and may be ordered by your local indie bookseller.

 For smashword download, use these links!
 For a free review copy, email me!